JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Xcode reports errors in the code calling the shared framework

 If you work in Xcode, your Xcode project may be using an old version of the framework.
-To resolve this, return to IntelliJ IDEA and rebuild the project or start the iOS run configuration.
+To resolve this, return to IntelliJ IDEA or Android Studio and rebuild the project or start the iOS run configuration.

 ### Xcode reports an error when importing the shared framework

 If you are using Xcode, you may need to clear cached binaries: Try resetting the environment by choosing **Product | Clean Build Folder** in the main menu.

-### What's next
+## What's next

+* See an [alternative tutorial](compose-multiplatform-new-project.md), where the UI code is shared as well.
 * To learn of the various approaches to sharing code that Kotlin Multiplatform supports, see [](multiplatform-share-on-platforms.md).
 * Learn about the [principles behind the structure of a Kotlin Multiplatform project](multiplatform-discover-project.md).